freenas/freenas-docs/userguide/system.rst

 After entering the necessary information, click :guilabel:`VERIFY CREDENTIAL`.
-If the information entered is valid, it returns :literal:`The Credential is valid.`
+If the information entered is valid, it shows :literal:`The Credential is valid.` at the bottom of the screen.

 More details about individual :guilabel:`Provider` settings are available in the `rclone documentation <https://rclone.org/about/>`__.